LuiisFernando/fcamara-teste/README.md

 npm install
 ```

-2- run the server with json server.
+2- run the server with json-server.

 if you're using yarn just type the code below